Tap to close

 Recognizing the practical burden on issuers and registrants of complying with thirteen separate regulatory regimes, the CSA developed the "passport system" to streamline multi-jurisdictional activity.
 Under the passport system, a filer who complies with its "principal regulator's" requirements and files in the principal jurisdiction is deemed to have complied with equivalent requirements in other participating jurisdictions.
 Ontario operates a parallel review system, but the practical effect is similar: an issuer can access capital markets across the country without having to separately negotiate with each provincial regulator.
 The passport system applies to prospectus filings, registration, and certain continuous disclosure matters.

-Securities, Trades and Distributions
+Securities, Trades & Distributions.

 The applicability of securities legislation to any given transaction depends on whether it involves a "trade" in a "security" that constitutes a "distribution".
 Each of these three concepts is defined broadly in provincial legislation, and each is a threshold requirement for the prospectus requirement and many other regulatory obligations to apply.